Annabel's: Dress code

 The male dress code at Annabel's under Birley was for a dark suit and tie.
 Earlier nightclubs had insisted on black tie.
 The only person granted an exception to the rule by Birley was Mick Jagger.
 The Beatles were once forbidden entry to Annabel's as they were not wearing shoes and George Harrison was refused entry in 1966 after he arrived "...heavily bearded, wearing a polo-necked sweater and a thick scarf" with Patti Boyd and Eric Clapton.
 Prince Andrew, Duke of York was also once barred from entry to Annabel's after wearing jeans with an open necked shirt.
 Birley relaxed the dress code in 2002, no longer requiring male guests to wear a suit and tie.
 The rule was quickly reimposed however as Birley described in an article for The Spectator that he had " ... overlooked the simple truth that the British have no tradition of casual clothes.
 We seem to have a uniform for everything: weddings, births, funerals, racing, shooting, hunting, fishing, dancing, dining in the City, attending concerts ...
 Consequently on those occasions when we are invited to use our initiative, it is invariably a disaster".
 Birley described how "sights of almost Gothic horror appeared nightly" and that the change was detested by staff and members alike.

 The present dress code at Annabel's was devised by Derek Blasberg in 2017, and has been perceived as tongue-in-cheek.
-Blasberg's rules prohibit "Cheap, ill-fitting suits.
+Blasberg's rules prohibit "cheap, ill-fitting suits.
 Denim that is holey or deemed distressed.
 Shoes that women can't walk in.
 Hats at night.
-Sunglasses at night, even if they’re prescription.
+Sunglasses at night, even if they're prescription.
 Nipples on women.
 Nipples on men, especially.
 Dirty fingernails.
 Cargo pockets.
 Spikey hair.
 Men in shorts.
 Women in shorts.
 Exposed bra straps.
 Visible panty lines.
 'Sports bras'".
-Blasberg is particularly excised about couples who wear matching clothes as it is "annoying and gimmicky" but intends his list to "encourage individuality and fabulous party dressing, and step back from being binding or overly prescriptive".
+Blasberg is particularly exercised about couples who wear matching clothes as it is "annoying and gimmicky" but intends his list to "encourage individuality and fabulous party dressing, and step back from being binding or overly prescriptive".
 Jeans and trainers are prohibited after 7pm and jackets must be worn by men everywhere except the dance floor.